Transformation Directorate

 The police

 The police may request records of deceased people as part of their investigations.
-You may consult your information governance (IG) team or a senior member of staff regarding disclosure to ensure there is a legal basis for any disclosure and that the information shared is relevant to and necessary for the stated purpose.
-In most cases, to make a disclosure you will need to be satisfied that the public interest served by disclosure outweighs the public interest served by protecting the confidentiality of the individual and the public interest served by providing a confidential service to the wider public.
+These requests would be outside of the remit of the AHRA.
+You should follow your internal process for such requests, ensuring there is a legal basis for any disclosure and that the information shared is relevant to and necessary for the stated purpose.
+In most cases, to make a disclosure you will need to be satisfied that the public interest served by disclosure outweighs the public interest served by protecting the confidentiality of the individual and the public interest served by providing a confidential service to the wider public (see section on Public Interest Disclosures below).
 You can refuse a request from the police if you are not satisfied that disclosure is relevant or necessary for the stated purpose.
 The NHS IG portal has detailed guidance about disclosures to the police.

 Researchers

-Where confidential information about a deceased person is required for a purpose beyond individual care, such as research, service evaluation or national clinical audit, the requester should obtain approval from the Health Research Authority, under section 251 of the NHS Act 2006.
+Requests from researchers for records of deceased people would be outside of the remit of the AHRA.
+Where confidential information about a deceased person is required for research, service evaluation or national clinical audit, the requester should obtain approval from the Health Research Authority, under section 251 of the NHS Act 2006.

 You are not obliged to provide information; however, we would encourage you to support research where there are appropriate approvals in place.
 You should also consider, and usually honour, any wishes the individual expressed before they died.
 Consent given before death is assumed to extend beyond death.
 Third party information must be removed (see ‘Third party information’ below).